TuNitrous/floorp-gx-fixed/README.md

 # floorp-gx-fixed
  Fixed Floorp GX and Nord theme.
-Original from Godiesc
+Original from Godiesc: https://github.com/Godiesc/floorp-gx

  Steps to configure the theme: